Scarabol/rock-raiders-web/README.md

 - Add first-person and shoulder camera

 - Add screen shake for exploding dynamites
-- Add rockfall transition when switching in main menu
 - Show loading screen when starting a level
 - Show FLT mini-figure animation with mission briefing
 - Change cursor to X and play sound when click on gui layer is not consumed